vlcn-io/vlcn-orm/content/blog/roadmap.md

 title: Roadmap
 ---

 Concrete roadmap items are below.

 The larger vision and strategy can be found in [[docs/why:Why Aphrodite?]].

+Broad set of focus areas, from which these items come, are here [[blog/focus-areas]].

 ## Current Planned Releases